tansaku/hw/README.md

 using the RSpec-based autograder, `solutions/spec` might contain the spec files.

-`config.yml` - configuration info for the OpenEdX autograders
+`autograder/` - all files needed for the OpenEdX autograders to grade this homework (varies depending on grader strategy and homework content)